My Pets

 :construction_worker: Tech: Lambda, Python, Serverless Application Model (SAM), SES

-This app will scan your AWS Account against all EC2 region worldwide and notify you by email when you have some running EC2 instances.
+This app will scan your AWS Account against all EC2 regions worldwide and notify you by email when you have some running EC2 instances.
 It’s useful for non-production environments that you need to monitor.
-Usecase: labs/training, sandbox accounts.
+Use case: labs/training, sandbox accounts.

 Link: instance-watcher